yangwao/slides/slides.md

 <div grid="~ cols-2 gap-2" m="t-2">
 <div>

-- make offers & royalties
-- collab
-- reactive actions
+- extension of existing NFT standards

+- based on the transactions made on the blockchain

+- we can trigger additional functionality

+- what could be a trigger?
 	- equips & linking NFTs
-- loot and bundles
-- forking & remixing
-- game integrations
-- protocol compatibility
 	- XCM token transfers
+	- add collabolator to the project

 - performance we are doing today is based on our experiment

 - https://docs.kodadot.xyz/reactive-nfts

 </div>